 If you are seeking academic enrichment or an opportunity to get a head start on the next school year, WCS Summer School offers a variety of year-long and semester courses in a blended learning format.
 This allows for more flexibility with your summer schedule all the while completing the academic requirements of a Summer School Course.

 The WCS Summer School program is not the traditional summer school model, there is no daily required attendance.
 Most courses have optional teacher office hours and students are guided by teachers at their own pace.
 Teachers are available via email for all questions and concerns.

 Students currently in grades 8 - 11, can register for summer school classes HERE.

 Students currently in grade 7, can register for Spanish 1, Geometry Honors (must meet requirements), Personal Fitness and Health summer school classes HERE.

-Students must complete Algebra 1 with an A or better in order to be eligible to take this course.
+Students must complete Algebra 1 with an A or better in grade 9, or a B- or better in grade 8, in order to be eligible to take this course.
 Approval will be made after the student's transcript has been reviewed.

 Faculty: Mr. Davis